 Price by 1-70 Grade (Latest Auction Records Included)

-Historical auction reveals the steady appreciation this variety has experienced over the past decade, with consistent collector demand across all grade levels.
+Historical auction records reveal the steady appreciation this variety has experienced over the past decade, with consistent collector demand across all grade levels.

-Market activity throughout 2025 demonstrate robust collector engagement, highlighted by particularly strong activity in March and a notable resurgence in August as summer auction season peaked.
+Market activity throughout 2025 demonstrates robust collector engagement, highlighted by particularly strong activity in March and a notable resurgence in August as summer auction season peaked.

 Market activity: 1989-S DCAM Quarter